DesislavaSGeorgieva/customer-orders-dashboard/README.md

 - SQL (JOIN, GROUP BY, HAVING, aggregate functions)
 - GitHub for portfolio tracking

-## 🙋‍♀️ About me

-My name is Desislava Georgieva.
-I’m transitioning into the tech world after earning a PhD in Art History and over a decade of analytical work.
-I am currently focused on learning SQL and data analytics, building real projects from scratch.
-My dream is to work remotely in tech, contribute to meaningful data solutions, and protect the place I call home.

 📄 All SQL queries from this project are available here: [customer_dashboard.sql](./customer_dashboard.sql)